Fuloier/LearnGit/readme.txt

 Git is a  free code version control system!
 Git is a distributed system.
 Git is a open source system and writed by C.
+Every change has a version number called HRAD.